LopezBanos/LopezBanos.github.io/_posts/2023-12-11-PlanetPythonAPI.md

 new-style.
 For this reason, the examples of the documentation (nowadays) are a bit confusing since you cannot reproduce all of them with the new-style, you have to re-write some of them.
-## Handy Script comes to save time
+## Handy Module comes to save time
 The reason to publish this script is simple, it saves a lot of time if you want to download a set of images given a filter up to some AOI (Area of Interest) stored in a `.json` file.
 This becomes more interesting if you are working with OpenStreetMap data since you can get the `.json` properties using its own API.
+<br><br>
+The module consist in two parts, a custom filter utility and a handy search and order request utility.
+Both scripts ease the writing of the code.

 # Installation
 To download the script clone the repository